seed-labs/seed-emulator/examples/B06-blockchain/README.md

 ## B.3 Create Transactions

-Now we can send a transaction to target account from the geth console.
+Now from the geth console, we can create a transaction to send ethers to the target account.
 After waiting for a few seconds, we check the balance again.
 We will see that the target account's balance become `99999`, while the sender's account's balance gets deducted.